 The Bottom Line

-Digital literacy has become crucial in functioning critically and effectively in the now-digital world, which is why we should encourage teaching and learning digital skills for all ages.
-The lifelong skills you will develop mean that you will use digital platforms thoughtfully and responsibly, will be able to apply skills across different media and applications and be able to manage your digital footprint in a positive manner.
+Digital literacy has become crucial in functioning critically and effectively in the digital world, and it’s more important than ever to prioritize teaching and learning digital skills for all ages.
+Mastering these lifelong skills will enable you to navigate digital platforms responsibly, apply expertise across various media and applications, and manage your digital footprint effectively.